williamlewis/wecruit-web-app-ui/README.md

 </br>

-As part of a two-week company bootcamp, teams were asked to identify and solve a business problem by proposing a product that enables data visualization and improves access to information and insights.
+As part of a two-week bootcamp, teams were asked to identify and solve a business problem by proposing a product that enables data visualization and improves access to information and insights within the company.

 </br>